nithyaramakrishnan/data-shield/getting-started.md

     </tr>
     <tr>
       <td><code>--set global.ServiceReplicas=<replica-count></code></td>
-      <td>Optional: If you're working with multi-node clusters, you can specify the replica count by appending the service replicas tag to your intall command.
-Note: Your maximum replica count must be fewer than or equal to the number of nodes that exist in your cluster.</td>~
+      <td>Optional: If you're working with multi-node clusters, you can specify the replica count by appending the service replicas tag to your install command.
+Note: Your maximum replica count must be fewer than or equal to the number of nodes that exist in your cluster.</td>
     </tr>
   </table>